 - Wash down looking for resistance or an increase in pressure.

-- Do not run a Kelly below the rotary when using a fishing spear tool.
+- Do not run the drilling Kelly below the rotary when using a fishing spear tool.

 - Work down inside the fish until resistance is seen.